AvneeshNair/dns-icmp-network-traffic-analysis/README.md

 - The repeated errors indicate the DNS service was unavailable or blocked.

 ## Likely Root Cause
-The DNS service was not responding due to a misconfiguration, service outage, or firewall rule blocking UDP port 53.
+The DNS service was not responding due to a misconfiguration, DOS attack, or firewall rule blocking UDP port 53.

 ## Skills Demonstrated
 - Network traffic analysis